erri120/lotus/README.md

 As a professional scientist in the field of extreme indulgence in bodily pleasures and the manifestation thereof in video games, I have decided to create a Modlist involving said sinful acts of debauchery.

 Now for real: If you want a fully featured and functional Modlist that is playable from start to finish, containing multiple quest, overhauls and sexual mods than you've come to the right GitHub repository.

+### Wabbajack

+Somewhat important section for people that don't know what the hell Wabbajack is and how it works.
+I've added this section because I saw some confusion and bad use of terminology in association with Lotus that I want to clear up.

+Let's start with some terminology: `Modpack` vs `Modlist`

+**Modpack**:
+Commonly found in the Minecraft modding scene, a modpack is a collection of mods put together in a single file.
+Often compressed into a zip, 7z or rar archive.
+This single file contains an entire modding setup and is very large in size as every file from every mod is included.
+Uploading a Modpack to the Internet means distributing possible copyrighted content and has lead to huge backlash in other modding scenes.

+**Modlist (written guide)**:
+A written guide like STEP, Lexys LOTD SE Mod Guide or The Phoenix Flavour that tell the user what, when and how to download and install.
+In order to reproduce the same setup of the guide author you will pick up a lot of new modding tricks and learn something unknown to you before.
+Depending on the depth of the guide, process not only takes a very long time but is very error prone if the user does not read everything carefully.

+**Modlist (Wabbajack)**:
+A Wabbajack Modlist can be compared to a written guide except it is not written for humans but for machines.
+The resulting .wabbajack file contains instructions on what, when and how to download and install in order to replicate the entire setup of the author without bundling any assets.

+Now lets talk about Wabbajack:

+Wabbajack is an automated Modlist installer that can recreate contents of a folder on another machine without ever distributing copyrighted materials or syncing data between the source and destination machine.
+Wabbajack will create instructions for a Modlist when compiling, those can be as simple as _Download Mod abc from the Nexus_ or complex as _Build BSAs from scratch using the following files_.

+Wabbajack came into existing around July 2019 and the community has been growing past the 18 thousand mark with hundreds of daily users.
+The start was somewhat bumpy because a lot of people, especially mod authors, had and still have no idea what Wabbajack does and simply think it's some kind of Modpack thing.
+If you want more information checkout our website at [wabbajack.org](https://www.wabbajack.org/), made by yours truly.

 ### Kinks